ozrien/HERO-DriverStation/README.md

 The software in this repo is what is needed to make an [ESP12F module](http://www.ctr-electronics.com/gadgeteer-wifi-module.html#product_tabs_technical_resources) along with a [HERO development board](http://www.ctr-electronics.com/hro.html) to talk with the Driver station and provide enough functionality to get a robot to drive using the driver station.
 # What is needed for functionality?
 All the hardware needed for this functionality is the HERO board and an ESP12F module along with a ribbon cable connecting the two.
-You are able to flash the module without a HERO, however it is much more complicated.
+You are able to flash the module without a HERO, however it is much more complicated and requires a gadgeteer breakout, a 3.3v source, and a usb to ttl cable.
+Once you flash the module once it is possible to perform an Over the Air (OTA) update.
 Software wise, a new firmware image needs to be flashed onto the ESP module, but the ability to do so is done through the HERO itself, and an example project is set up to work with the new driverstation class.
 ### Process for flashing the Module with HERO
 Plug in the ESP12F Module into port 1 of the HERO board.
 Open the solution "HERO_ESP_Writer" and deploy that to the HERO.
 The HERO will flash the module with the new firmware and it will be ready as soon as it's done.